nfrance-conseil/zeplic/README.md

 $ zeplic --run
 ```

-Schedule a task with crontab to backup your file systems
+Schedule a task with crontab to backup your files systems

 ```
 MM	HH	*	*	*	root	$BINPATH/zeplic --run